Easy Pb2 Cookies

 Ingredients Needed

-Many of my favorite easy toddler snacks have protein too, so my kids aren’t asking for a new snack every minute.
+Many of my favorite easy toddler snacks are high in protein mainly so my kids aren’t asking for a new snack every minute.

 Plus, peanut butter is a plant-based source of leucine, which is great for building muscle and reducing muscle protein breakdown!